 By Lisa O’Rourke

 A lovely lady entered our home recently.
-Connie, with her beautiful auburn tresses, walked in like the queen of the county she is named for, Connaught.
+Connie, with her beautiful brown tresses, walked in like the queen of the county she was named for, Connaught.
 And we let her, nothing is too good, best spot on the sofa, what can we do for you, all of the trimmings of regal life at her paws.

 Connie is an Irish Setter to be precise.
 What is it about dogs that makes us go so crazy?
 We spend a good deal of our disposable income, a shocking amount really, on our pets, and we enjoy every second of it.
 They are a metaphor for love.